Cruise sector activation plan

 The Australian cruise shipping industry continues to grow in popularity and is showing no signs of slowing down.

-According to the Australian Cruise Association the industry body charged with marketing Australia and the South Pacific as a desirable cruise destination to major cruise lines, the estimated total output of the Australian cruise shipping industry in 2013-14 was $3.16 billion, including direct expenditure of $1.85 billion.
-This was a 15.8% increase from 2012-13 when total output was estimated at $2.73 billion.
+According to the Australian Cruise Association the industry body charged with marketing Australia and the South Pacific as a desirable cruise destination to major cruise lines, the estimated total output of the Australian cruise shipping industry in 2017-18 was $4.8 billion, including direct expenditure of $2.3 billion.

 The majority of cruise shipping activity occurs in Australian waters between October and April, during our southern hemisphere summer.
 Darwin benefits from this activity as cruise ships relocate to the southern hemisphere, often using Darwin as their entry and exit port into Australia.